iann0036/iamfast/README.md

 ## Usage

-Execute `iamfast` with the first argument being the file or directory (currently slow!) to be scanned.
+Execute `iamfast` with the first argument being the file or directory (currently slow, not yet recommended) to be scanned.

 ```
 iamfast yourfile.js